Dilajohn/neighbourhelp/CONTRIBUTING.md

 # Contributing to NeighbourHelp

-Thank you for considering contributing!
+Thanks for your interest in improving NeighbourHelp!
  Please read the guidelines below.
+## How to contribute

+- Fork the repository.
+- Create a branch for your feature/fix: